 Let's open the bright yellow lid and take a look inside.

 The paste is packed with B vitamins, containing a great big dollop of niacin, riboflavin and thiamine.
 It also has 50 percent of the recommended daily intake for folate.
 You'll also get a good dose of calcium, magnesium, potassium, iron and selenium.
 These vitamins are known to help keep the skin and eyes healthy, improve cell health, boost the digestive system and keep your nerves in check.

-So while Vegemite is considered a healthy spread, it's what you eat it in conjunction with that could get you into trouble - especially if these are also high in sodium.
+So while Vegemite is considered a healthy spread, it's what you eat in conjunction with it that could get you into trouble - especially if these are also high in sodium.
 Be wary of the bread you choose – white being the least nutritious – and avoid the butter if you can or choose an alternative like coconut spread or avocado.

 If you only eat it occasionally there should be no problem with enjoying Vegemite, though you do need to monitor your diet holistically.
-To counter the high salt content the makers of Vegemite have also introduced a low-salt version, which is said to have 25% less sodium than the original recipe.
+To counter the high salt content, the makers of Vegemite have also introduced a low-salt version, which is said to have 25% less sodium than the original recipe.

-So go easy on the spread and you'll be one happy little Vegemite indeed!
+So, go easy on the spread and you'll be one happy little Vegemite indeed!